Spathiphyllum

 Firstly Spathiphyllums prefer low light (remember understory plant) too much light makes the chemicals in the plants brain go all funny and it produces the green flower.

 Secondly Spathiphyllums like certain nutrients.
 Green flowers can be caused by a chemical imbalance caused by under or over fertilisation.
 Too much or too little of what they are still unsure.
-To this end I have used Bio Trace, a complete trace element liquid feed on half of my green flowering Spathiphyllums and I have given the others sulphate of potash.
-I have found the use of potash in August gives me great white flowers at Christmas.
+When you do get green flowers why not try Bio Trace, a complete trace element liquid feed, to help the plant adjust and hopefully start producing white flowers again.

 I truly love this easy to care for plant